eugenesvk/Win.ahk/ReadMe.md

   - Copy libraries from `lib` to your own `lib` sub-folder
   - Copy `gVar` to your own `gVar` folder
-  - Copy [🖰hide on 🖮](<./🖰hide on 🖮.ahk>) to your main AutoHotkey folder
+  - Copy [🖰 hide on 🖮](<./🖰 hide on 🖮.ahk>) to your main AutoHotkey folder
-  - Import the main script `#include %A_scriptDir%\🖰hide on 🖮.ahk	; Hide idle mouse cursor when typing`
+  - Import the main script `#include %A_scriptDir%\🖰 hide on 🖮.ahk	; Hide idle mouse cursor when typing`

 ## Configure

-Change the default values of the `ucfg🖰hide` configuration `Map` at the top of [🖰hide on 🖮](<./🖰hide on 🖮.ahk>) and relaunch/reload the script.
+Change the default values of the `ucfg🖰hide` configuration `Map` at the top of [🖰 hide on 🖮](<./🖰 hide on 🖮.ahk>) and relaunch/reload the script.
 Each value has a comment explaining what it does and what values are allowed
 The keys that trigger hiding the pointer are in the `keys_m['en']` map for the English locale and include all alphanumeric keys as well as ␈␡␠

 ## Use